mkotsovoulou/sass/README.md

 * **Log in using college credentials (LDAP)**.
   During development, they can use a simple test login (username = password).
-  When a "new" user logs in for the first time a new user is created in the sass_users table with the role 'STUDENT' the user should complete their profile by filling in all the required info such as: lastname and mobile phone.
+  When a "new" user logs in for the first time a new user is created in the sass_users table with the role 'STUDENT'.
+  The user should complete their profile by filling in all the required info such as: lastname and mobile phone.
+Then the profile is marked as complete.
   The "SECRETARY" receives an email to assign the necessary ROLES to the new user.
 If for example the user will act as a faciliator, the "ADMIN" should modify the user's role.
   The administrator can modify the user role.